equalitie/devopsjs/README.md

 # Install

 You will need some additional system libraries, on a Debian distro this may include libgeoip-dev, libpcre3-dev, zlib1g-dev.
+Also, install MaxMind's GeoLiteCity.dat to /usr/local/geoip.
+Then:

     cd devopsjs
     npm install